hxd77/hxd77/README.md

 <hr></hr>
-  Hi, I'm hxd, a University Student & Peacekeepers Elite (PEL) professional players & Mom's good son from China
+  Hi, I'm hxd, a University Student & Player & Mom's good son from China
 <br>
   🔬 I hope I will have chance to study for my doctorate at Nanyang Technological University, Department of Computer Engineering
   <br>